LibertyFi/python_testing_guide/docs/rules.md

 - Use `MagicMock(spec_set=MyClass)` if only the class attributes need to be mocked
 - Use `MagicMock(spec=MyClass)` if instance attributes need to be mocked
 - Do not use `MagicMock` without `spec` or `spec_set`
+- Beware that `name` can't be set as an attribute of a `MagicMock` using the one-liner syntax, it has to be set after the mock is created
 - Use `@patch` decorators to mock things for a specific test
 - Do not use the `patch` function as a context manager inside tests
 - Use the `patch` function as a context manager inside test fixtures